Venus in culture: Background and name

 What is now known as the planet Venus has long been an object of fascination for cultures worldwide.
 It is the second brightest object in the night sky, and follows a synodic cycle by which it seems to disappear for several days due to its proximity to the Sun, then re-appear on the opposite side of the Sun and on the other horizon.
 Depending on the point in its cycle, Venus may appear before sunrise in the morning, or after sunset in the evening, but it never appears to reach the apex of the sky.
 Therefore, many cultures have recognized it with two names, even if their astronomers realized that it was really one object.

-In old English, the planet was known as morgensteorra (morning star) and æfensteorra (evening star).
-It was not until the 13th century C.E. that the name "Venus" was adopted for the planet (in classical Latin, though the morning star was considered sacred to the goddess Venus, it was called Lucifer).
+In Old English, the planet was known as morgensteorra (morning star) and æfensteorra (evening star).
+It was not until the 13th century C.E. that the name "Venus" was adopted for the planet.
+It was called Lucifer in classical Latin though the morning star was considered sacred to the goddess Venus.

 In Chinese the planet is called Jīn-xīng (金星), the golden planet of the metal element.
 It is known as "Kejora" in Indonesian and Malaysian Malay.

-Modern Chinese, Japanese and Korean cultures refer to the planet literally as the "metal star" (金星), based on the Five elements.
+Modern Chinese, Japanese and Korean cultures refer to the planet literally as the "gold star" (金星), based on the Five elements.